theupdateframework/python-tuf/docs/adr/0007-validation-guideliness.md

 3. As little as possible performance overhead.
 4. Add as minimal number of dependencies as possible.
 5. Support for all python versions we are using.
+6. Reuse code used for validation.
+7. A way to invoke all validation functions responsible to validate the class attributes in the middle of function execution.

 ## Considered Options
 1. Usage of a `ValidationMixin`.